Beyond the Fire

-Beyond the Fire, Maeve Murphy's second feature, was an award winning film about love in the wake of sexual assault starring Cara Seymour and Scot Williams.
+Beyond the Fire, Northern Irish screenwriter and film director Maeve Murphy's second feature, was an award winning film about love in the wake of sexual assault starring Cara Seymour and Scot Williams.
 The film was first selected and screened at New British Cinema season at the ICA.
 Peter Bradshaw of The Guardian wrote "its unironic belief in the power of love is attractive".
 It was directed and written by Maeve Murphy.
 David Parkinson in Empire On Line Festivals and Seasons wrote, "Murphy confirms the good impression she made with Silent Grace... the performances of Williams and Seymour seep raw emotion."

 Plot

 Beyond the Fire tells the story of Sheamy and Katie.
 Sheamy is a gentle but troubled Irish ex-priest who arrives in London to find his old family friend and mentor Father Brendan.
 Katie is a warm hearted woman with her own emotional scars.
 After arriving in London, Sheamy tries to make contact with Father Brendan.
 As he is not at home when he calls, he contacts the only other person he knows in London, Rory, a distant relative by marriage.
 Rory is a musician and band member and, after meeting Sheamy at a gig (where Sheamy makes a good first impression on Katie, who manages the band), offers him a bed and introduces him more fully to Katie, his flatmate.
 There is an immediate and obvious attraction between Sheamy and Katie.
 The film follows their attempts to form a lasting relationship despite both their pasts continuing to haunt them.